 No matter where you are, there you are.

 I’m starting off this blog post fully cognizant that I haven’t posted an article in well over 3 months.
-When I started this website, we were knee deep into a whole panoramic, and I thought writing lifestyle & opinion articles would be a good way to cope and entertain myself and you guys during a pandemonium.
+When I started this website, we were knee deep into a whole panoramic, and I thought writing lifestyle & opinion articles would be a good way to cope and entertain myself (and you guys) during a pandemonium.
 Almost 8 months since my first blog post, I’ve learnt a lot about consistency that I hadn’t thought of before I committed to being a ‘blogger’.
 What I’ve realized, however, is that sometimes we may be quick to put out content just to keep up with algorithms, but really, it’s important to honour our creativity and inspiration, and just put out content as and when we can.
 I’m glad I took a little break from writing articles here, but I’m back baby!
 I have so much to share about what the past 4 months have been like for me.
 I’ve been low and I’ve been high, but I’m here.

 At the start of 2021, I interrupted normal programming of my life and moved halfway across the country from Nairobi to Diani, Kwale County.
 If you follow me on Instagram, then this isn’t news to you.
-On my second week in Diani, I posted on my stories that I was going to be here for the next 6-10 months, & to no-one’s surprise, I received a multitude of questions asking me why I moved, what inspired my move, and how I was planning to financially sustain my move.
+On my second week in Diani, I posted on my stories that I was going to be there for 6-10 months, & to no-one’s surprise, I received a multitude of questions asking me why I moved, what inspired my move, and how I was planning to financially sustain my move.
 I couldn’t answer all those questions on my Instagram, but hopefully all the answers will be found here!

 I hope you enjoyed this post!
 Please feel free to have a look at my previous articles on this site, and look ouut for more posts in the near future!